 Does Exercise Based Physiotherapy Still Have A Role In Modern Treatment?

-Having completely slated it for this blog I absolutely believe it still has a role in modern physiotherapy.
-It’s just my plea to therapists and patients to not rely solely upon it.
+Absolutely yes.
+I believe exercise based physiotherapy is a very important part of each clients recovery.
+My plea is to therapists and clients to not rely solely upon it.
 There is some fantastic research on how training certain muscles helps certain conditions.
 But be flexible.
 Challenge the norms.
 Why does this muscle affect this symptom?
 How can I go about getting this to work without having to spend 6 weeks strengthening it?
-What other regions elsewhere in the body might be causing the muscles to be weak and should I train or stretch this instead?
+What other regions elsewhere in the body might be causing the muscles to be weak?
+Should I strengthen or stretch?